aiidateam/aiida-core/docs/source/developer_guide/plugins/plugin_tests.rst

   * The :py:func:`~aiida.manage.tests.pytest_fixtures.aiida_profile` fixture initializes the :py:class:`~aiida.manage.tests.TestManager` and yields it to the test function.
     Its parameters ``scope='session', autouse=True`` cause this fixture to automatically run once per test session, even if you don't explicitly require it.
   * The :py:func:`~aiida.manage.tests.pytest_fixtures.clear_database` fixture depends on the :py:func:`~aiida.manage.tests.pytest_fixtures.aiida_profile` fixture and tells the received :py:class:`~aiida.manage.tests.TestManager` instance to reset the database.
-    Its parameters ``scope='function', autouse=True`` cause this fixture to automatically run once per test function, even if your test function does not require it.
     This fixture lets each test start in a fresh AiiDA environment.
-  * The :py:func:`~aiida.manage.tests.pytest_fixtures.tempdir` fixture returns a temporary directory for file operations and deletes it after the test is finished.
+  * The :py:func:`~aiida.manage.tests.pytest_fixtures.temp_dir` fixture returns a temporary directory for file operations and deletes it after the test is finished.
-  * ... you may want to add your own fixtures tailored for your plugin, for example to set up specific ``Data`` nodes.
+  * ... you may want to add your own fixtures tailored for your plugin to set up specific ``Data`` nodes & more.

 In order to make these fixtures available to your tests, add them to your ``conftest.py`` file at the root level of your plugin as follows::

    import pytest
    pytest_plugins = ['aiida.manage.tests.pytest_fixtures']

+   # Example of how to define your own fixture
+   @pytest.fixture(scope='function', autouse=True)
+   def clear_database_auto(clear_database):
+       """Automatically clear database in between tests."""
+       pass

 Your custom fixtures would typically also go inside the ``conftest.py``.
 For more information on the ``conftest.py``, see `here <conftest>`_.